Fenerbahçe S.K.: Men's basketball

-Fenerbahçe Women's Basketball
+Women's basketball

 In 1954, Fenerbahçe founded the first women's basketball team in Turkey.
-They became the most successful in Turkey, alongside archrivals Galatasaray, and achieved considerable success in European competitions.
+They became the most successful in Turkey, and achieved considerable success in European competitions.
 They became EuroLeague runners-up on three occasions, in the 2012–13, 2013–14, and 2016–17 seasons, and reached the third place twice in 2016 and 2021.
 The club also became fourth in the 2011–12 and 2014–15 seasons.
 Furthermore, Fenerbahçe became runners-up in the EuroCup in 2005.
 Overall, Fener played in four major European finals and managed to be among the best four European clubs seven times.
+In 2023, Fenerbahçe finally won the EuroLeague by defeating ÇBK Mersin Yenişehir 99–60 in the all-Turkish final.
+By achieving this feat, Fener became the first sports club in history to be crowned European champions in both men's and women's basketball.
+Eventually in the same year, Fenerbahçe became the first and only Turkish club to date to win the FIBA Europe SuperCup by crushing France's LDLC ASVEL Féminin on their own homeground with a dominating victory and a point differential of 57, a record in the SuperCup's history.

+in 2024 Fenerbahçe successfully defended their crown by defeating first-time finalists Villeneuve d'Ascq LM to become back-to-back champions in EuroLeague.

-Domestically, Fenerbahçe won 18 Turkish championship titles (3 in the former Turkish Women's Basketball Championship and 15 in the Turkish Super League), 13 Turkish Cups, and 12 Turkish Super Cups (all of them records), among others.
+Domestically, Fenerbahçe won 21 Turkish championship titles (three in the former Turkish Women's Basketball Championship and 18 in the Turkish Super League), 14 Turkish Cups, and 12 Turkish Super Cups, all of them records.

+The team has scored a perfect season in 2023–24 Women's Basketball Super League by winning all 35 season games.
+The team also won all the championships that they compete in 23-24 season; Turkish Women's Basketball Cup, FIBA Europe SuperCup Women and EuroLeague Women.